raaghavgupta2020/grid_drd/README.md

 Access the web application by opening your web browser and navigating to `http://localhost:5000`​ Upload retinal images for classification and view the predicted results, probabilities, and recommendations for remediation.​

+## Future Scope :

+#### As we look to the future, the potential for our Quantum-Enhanced CNN model to revolutionize Diabetic Retinopathy classification remains promising.
+Here are five pivotal avenues we plan ​to explore:​

+* Advanced Quantum Architecture : Explore deeper circuits and innovations for heightened accuracy.​

+* Advanced security measures | Ethical and regulatory compliance  : Strengthen data protection through encryption, authentication, and access controls, aligning with HIPAA and industry best practices and regulatory compliance, to safeguard patient data and address privacy concerns effectively.​

+* Quantum Robustness Enhancement : Develop strategies to counter quantum noise and enhance reliability.​

+* Clinical Validation Collaboration : Partner with medical institutions for rigorous accuracy validation.​

+* Quantum Hardware Progress : Utilize evolving quantum hardware for speed and precision gains.​

+Through these strategic directions, we aim to unlock new dimensions in Diabetic Retinopathy classification and contribute to advancements in healthcare diagnostics.​

+​